 - Devote some time to plan what your next steps will be once the divorce is finalized.
 The entire divorce process can be draining, and you may not have the energy to consider what your next step is going to be.
 So, rather than wait until you have no more energy left, take time now before your divorce is finalized to plan what you want and need to accomplish going forward after the divorce.
 Perhaps you may want to consider attempting a support group where you can be around people who are going through similar experiences and can relate to what you are dealing with.

 Aside from getting through the divorce and actually accepting it, you need to be sure your interests are protected and that you are getting everything you need and are entitled to after it is finalized.
 The best way to do this is by hiring a Rockville, MD divorce attorney of your own.
-At Barkley & Kennedy, we understand that this time may be one of the most difficult you have had to go through, especially after spending nearly your entire life with this one person.
+At Barkley & Kennedy, we know divorce law.
+We also understand that this time may be one of the most difficult you have had to go through, especially after spending nearly your entire life with this one person.
 But, you can be sure that we will provide you with the additional support you need so that you don’t have to go through this alone.

 You can visit or call Barkley & Kennedy at: